opamp/MCSwitch/README.markdown

 ## How to use
 1.You have to start minecraft once before installing MCSwitch.
 2.Install MCSwtich and start it.
-3.Select your environment which you want play.
+3.Select your environment which you want to play.
 3.Or, you can add new environment.
 4.Push OK button.
 5.Close MCSwtich and launch minecraft!